RIKEN-RCCS/s3-baby-server/README.md

 - No tags are allowed on buckets.
 Tags on a request are ignored.

-- Symbolic links are not allowed as buckets.
+- (Symbolic links are not allowed as buckets).

+- No owner information is returned.

 ## Terse Error Messages